 (Amended by Ordinance No. 160883, effective June 9, 1988.)
-The Chief Engineer (Fire Chief) shall diligently observe the condition of the apparatus and property and workings of the Bureau and make an annual report in writing to the Commissioner In Charge of the Bureau of Fire, Rescue and Emergency Services.
+The Chief Engineer (Fire Chief) shall diligently observe the condition of the apparatus and property and workings of the Bureau and make an annual report in writing to the Commissioner In Charge of Portland Fire & Rescue.
 The Chief Engineer (Fire Chief) shall also make recommendations from time to time with regard to the needs of the Bureau as he may deem proper.